Raainshe/42Excercises/README.md

 ## Projects

-### Project 1: Shell Basics
+### Project 1 - 2: Shell Basics

 **Description:**
-In this project, I learned the fundamentals of shell scripting.
+In these projects, I learned the fundamentals of shell scripting.
 I worked on tasks such as writing basic scripts, handling command-line arguments, and manipulating files and directories.

 **Key Features:**
 - Basic shell script structure